 In 2003, the Nathan Yip Foundation contributed funds to build a dormitory to provide housing for up to 18 Asistencia students.
 The Foundation also provides a bus to transport students from their homes to the school and back at the beginning and end of each school week.
 Some classes take place at the dormitory center, and some classes take place in the town of Loreto.
 The Nathan Yip Foundation continuously works together with AsistED to provide opportunities and education for the students in these isolated coastal and rural areas.

 Together, the Nathan Yip Foundation and AsistED help with program funding and scholarships so that these young people from rural, laboring families can realize their human worth and find suitable and sustainable employment.
 Since it’s founding, there has been 75 high school graduates (including 8 this year) and 31 University students (16 have already graduated and 4 more will graduate this year).
 Without this program, these students would not have the means to pursue their academic dreams.

-Arbol de Vida Children’s Home was founded in 1994 to provide food, housing, clothing and education for children whose families cannot afford to support them and have abandoned them to the dangers of Juarez, Mexico.
+Arbol de Vida Children’s Home was founded in 1994 to provide food, housing, clothing and education to children whose families could no longer support them had abandoned them to the dangers of Juarez, Mexico.
 At Arbol de Vida 65 children live in a safe environment and learn skills to prepare for a better life.
 The Nathan Yip Foundation supports Arbol de Vida by paying annual teacher salaries.